johnae/spook/README.md

 PREFIX=/usr/local make install
 ```

 After that you should have an executable called spook.
-It's known to build on Linux and Mac OS X.
+It's known to build on Linux and Mac OS X. Everything in the lib directory and toplevel is part of spook
+itself, anything in vendor and deps is other peoples work and is just included in the resulting executable.

 ### Running it